Sonic weapon: Use and deployment

 Some police forces have used sound cannons against protesters, for example during the 2009 G20 Pittsburgh summit, the 2014 Ferguson unrest, and the 2016 Dakota Access Pipeline protest in North Dakota, among others.

 It has been reported that "sonic attacks" may have taken place in the American embassy in Cuba in 2016 and 2017 ("Havana syndrome"), leading to health problems, including hearing loss, in US and Canadian government employees at the US and Canadian embassies in Havana.
 However, more recent reports hypothesize microwave energy as the cause or their bodies tricking themselves via a mass psychogenic condition caused by extended periods of stress, such as working in an embassy of a nation considered hostile to your own.

-On March 15th 2025, a sonic weapon might have been used on the protesters in Belgrade during the "15. for 15" anti-corruption protest.
+It has been claimed that the 2025 Belgrade stampede which occurred during the "15. for 15" anti-corruption protest was instigated by a sonic weapon.
 MUP and Ministry of Defense have denied usage of any sonic weapons against the protesters.
 During the 15 minutes of silence on the protest, at about 19:10, near the Beograđanka building, the sound caused many people to panic and physically react by falling down or jumping out of the way.

+Following the 2026 United States intervention in Venezuela, White House press secretary Karoline Leavitt shared an eyewitness account of Venezuelan military personnel suffering injuries consistent with sonic weaponry during the American strike.
+Donald Trump, the President of the United States at the time of the strike, later told Katie Pavlich that "we have weapons nobody else knows about [...] we have some amazing weapons.
+That was an amazing attack."
+Trump's statement was seen as an indirect admission that a sonic weapon had been used during the attack.
+In a separate interview with the New York Post, he referred to one of these as a secret weapon called a "discombobulator," saying it caused Venezuelan defense systems, including Russian and Chinese rockets, to "not work," and that forces "pressed buttons and nothing worked" during the operation, although a senior U.S. official told CNN that Trump may have been conflating several existing technologies, such as cyber tools to disable warning systems and acoustic or directed‑energy systems, rather than referring to a single, undisclosed device.